-If you have a newly-installed or recently-repaired crane, you may not realize yet the reasons why it needs to go through an inspection and what kind of crane test weights you need to use.
+If you have a newly-installed or recently-repaired crane, you may not realize yet the reasons why it needs to go through an inspection with certified test masses and what kind of crane test weights you need to use.
 You may think that taking an inspection is time-consuming, but the truth is, it takes longer to repair the same equipment if it breaks down.
 Equipment failure isn’t just time consuming, it will also bring a stop to the entire worksite operation.
 Regardless of the benefits that your cranes bring, there is a greater risk when proper precautions are failed to be made.
 You see, standard safety inspections are more than just for compliance to the law: they will make or break your business, and they are life-saving procedures.

 What is Crane Testing?

 An ocular inspection doesn’t put a check on everything when it comes to equipment, especially cranes.
 This is why cranes undergo a series of weight assessments so that a thorough evaluation can take place.
 The only way to really see the damaged or weak parts in a crane’s unnoticeable areas is when the crane is fully tested in a controlled and supervised environment.
 Pushing your crane to it’s maximum limit and capacity will show you its reliability and efficiency.
 Finding out your crane’s defects or weak points during this period is a precautionary measure to any malfunction that might occur while your workers are around.
 Crane Testing includes a load test where test weights are used to push the crane’s rated load limits as stated in the crane’s operations manual.
 This load test will use much heavier loads using test weights to guarantee its safety and reliability.

 How Will Crane Testing With Certified Test Masses Benefit Me?

 Like any other equipment, it’s nearly impossible to inspect a machine when it’s unladen.
 Hidden problems can only appear when it is functioning.
 Testing your crane with certified test masses provides you the following advantages: